oppressionslayer/simplefactor/README.md

 The numba version is currently limited to int64 numbers

-Added a Cuda version which can factor an int64 number in about 10 ms on a laptop 3070 Nivida with numba cuda
+Added a Cuda version which can factor an int64 number in about 15 ms on a laptop 3070 Nivida with numba cuda.
+This is currently optimized for odd factor factorization

 ```